 What is Frotteurism?

-Sexual behaviors involving touching and rubbing against a nonconsenting person are officially called frotteurism if (1) they occur over a period of at least six months and are coupled with recurrent, intense sexually arousing fantasies and urges and (2) the fantasies, sexual urges, or behaviors cause clinically significant distress or impairment in social, occupational, or other important areas of functioning.
-Frotteurism generally begins during adolescence.
+Individuals are generally diagnosed with frotteuristic disorders only if (1) their groping behavior occurs over a period of at least six months and are coupled with recurrent, intense sexually arousing fantasies and urges and if (2) the fantasies, sexual urges, or behaviors cause clinically significant distress to oneself or others, and/or impairment in social, occupational, or other important areas of functioning.
+Afflicted individuals generally start to develop frotteuristic disorder during adolescence.²

 Who is the Typical Frotteur?

 Most perpetrators are males aged 15-25 years.
-Frotteurism has also been noted to be common among older, shy, inhibited individuals.
-The vast majority of victims are female.
+Frotteurism has also been noted to be common among older, shy, socially or sexually inhibited individuals.
+Most groping incidents are carried out by dedicated, persistent frotteurs, although there are cases of otherwise “conventional” people engaging in frotteurism.
+The vast majority of victims are females.¹

 What are the Causes?